tidyverse/tidyverse.org/content/learn.md

   course using a flipped classroom.
 The curriculum is designed to cover each main thread of R4DS multiple times, diving a little deeper at each pass.

+* [M.Sc.
+Industrial Analysis: An International Perspective](https://www.drhector.org/course/m-sc-industrial-analysis-an-international-perspective/).
+HEC Montreal; Thierry Warin.
+Graduate program in Data Science for International Business (DS4IB), where students learn how to use RStudio, RMardown, the tidyverse and open data in a reproducible research workflow.
+Hosted at [Dr.HECtoR](http://drhector.org).

 ### 2016